Custom Products for the Digital Radio Amateur Enthusiast |

 Product Support Documentation

-Top side of DRA-Pi-Zero circuit board - shown considerably enlarged.
+Top side of DRA-Pi-Zero - shown considerably enlarged.

-Bottom side of DRA-Pi-Zero circuit board - shown considerably enlarged.
+Bottom side of DRA-Pi-Zero - shown considerably enlarged.

-DRA-Pi-Zero with APRS® connection - shown considerably enlarged.
+DRA-Pi-Zero with optional display - shown considerably enlarged.

 Schematic Image - Click to download a high quality PDF.